arjun-sachar/AI-Document-Auditing/README.md

 ## Acknowledgments

-- Anthropic for LLM research and development
+- Anthropic for LLM research and development assistance
 - Hugging Face for open-source transformer models
 - The open-source NLP community for tools and libraries